 - Longer lasting: Can take more shots (2200 versus 1200) on a single battery charge.

 - Faster data transfer: Supports a more advanced USB protocol (2.0 vs 1.1).

 - More modern: Reflects 3 years of technical progress since the 1D Mark II launch.

 Advantages of the Canon EOS-1D Mark II:

 - More heavily discounted: Has been around for much longer (launched in January 2004).

-If the count of relative strengths (bullet points above) is taken as a measure, the 1D Mark III is the clear winner of the match-up (8 : 1 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+If the count of relative strengths (bullet points above) is taken as a measure, the 1D Mark III is the clear winner of the match-up (10 : 1 points).
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.